Robust scheme for magnetotransport analysis in topological insulators: Application I: Topological insulators

-Gate voltage tuning can be mimicked by a variation of $E_{\rm{F}}$ around the Dirac point (Fig.\,\ref{fig3}\,(a,\,left), $E_{\rm{F}}$ increases from 5 to 8).
-At not too low temperatures, the above situation with minority surface carriers ($n_2$) is still relevant here because of the very small density of states of Dirac particles near the Dirac point.
-The corresponding $R_{xy}(B)$ traces (Fig.\,\ref{fig3}\,(a,\,center)) and $\alpha(N,\,M)$ contour plots for $q_2/q_1=1$ ($E_{\rm{F}}$ below Dirac point, 5 and 6 in Fig.\,\ref{fig3}\,(b,\,left)) and $q_2/q_1=-1$ ($E_{\rm{F}}$ above Dirac point, 7 and 8 in Fig.\,\ref{fig3}\,(b,\,right)) reveal the situation at $R_{xy}(B)$ sign inversion (details on $\alpha$ for $q_2/q_1=1$ are provided in the supplemental material): For the typical mobility ratio $|\mu_2/\mu_1|=5$ ($M=-0.667$ for $q_2/q_1=1$ and $M=-1.5$ for $q_2/q_1=-1$) also considered above, it occurs at $N=0.923$, corresponding to 4\% of surface carriers, similar to the temperature tuning case.
+Secondly, gate voltage tuning can be mimicked by a variation of $E_{\rm{F}}$ around the Dirac point (Fig.\,\ref{fig2}\,(g,\,left), $E_{\rm{F}}$ increases from 5 to 8).
+If temperature is not too low, the above situation with minority surface carriers ($n_2$) is still relevant here because of the very small density of states of Dirac particles near the Dirac point.
+The $R_{xy}(B)$ traces near sign inversion are shown in Fig.\,\ref{fig2}\,(g,\,center) ($\alpha(N,\,M)$ contour plots are given in Sect.\,C of the Appendix).
+For the typical mobility ratio $|\mu_2/\mu_1|=5$ ($M=-0.667$ for $q_2/q_1=1$ and $M=-1.5$ for $q_2/q_1=-1$) also considered above, sign inversion occurs at $N=0.923$, corresponding to 4\% of surface carriers, similar to the case of temperature tuning.

-Interesting conclusions can, however, also be drawn if $R_{\rm{H}}(T)$ reveals no sign inversion.
-Such a situation may arise in a truly bulk-insulating 3D-TI where surface carriers are the majority carriers ($n_1$).
-Here, the exponential decrease of the number of minority bulk holes ($n_2$) with decreasing temperature ($1\rightarrow 4$) results in only a small decrease of $n_+$ (Fig.~\ref{fig2}\,(d,\,center)) and an increase of the $N$ (Fig.~\ref{fig2}\,(e), arrow assumes again a mobility ratio $|\mu_1/\mu_2|=5$ ($M=1.5$)).
+Robust information can also be extracted if $R_{\rm{H}}(T)$ reveals no sign inversion.
+Such a situation may arise in a bulk-insulating 3D-TI where surface carriers are the majority carriers (Fig.\,\ref{fig2}\,(d)).
+Here, the exponential decrease of $n_2$ with decreasing temperature ($1\rightarrow 4$) results in only a small decrease of $n_+$ and a small increase of the $N$ (Fig.\,\ref{fig2}\,(e), arrow assumes again a mobility ratio $|\mu_1/\mu_2|=5$ ($M=1.5$)).
 Such a minor effect on the $R_{xy}(B)$ isotherms can, on its own, hardly be taken as strong evidence for the detection of Dirac fermions.
 However, in conjecture with transverse magnetoresistance measurements, strong conclusions can be drawn, as detailed in what follows.